 In addition to assets, the statement of net position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
 The School District has three items that qualify for reporting in this category.
-They are the interest hedge swap reported in the government-wide statement of net position, the deferred charge on refunding reported in the government-wide statement of net position and the deferred outflow related to pension activity, reported in the governmentwide statement of net position and the proprietary fund statement of net position.
+They are the interest hedge swap reported in the government-wide statement of net position, the deferred charge on refunding reported in the government-wide statement of net position and the deferred outflow related to pension activity, reported in the government-wide statement of net position.